dinuka-rp/MERN-Stack-Dev/README.md

 Express: Framework for Node.js<br/>
 React: Library for building user interfaces<br/>
 Node.js: A runtime environment.
 Not a programming language, not a framework

+API (Application Programming Interface): Interface used by programs to interact with an application.